NAO-Guardian-at-oil-rig-in-2013

 Inge Sleipnes, Frode Sollid, Tonje Øyehaug Ruud, Snorre Hjelseth (Oslo School of Architecture and Design), Torgrim Driveklepp and Arne Straume have been on field trips on Ulstein designed vessels.

-The designers visited the two platform supply vessels NAO Thunder and NAO Guardian (design type PX121), and the IMR vessel Seven Viking (design type SX148).
-The trips lasted for 1 day, 4 days and 6 days, respectively.
+The designers visited the two platform supply vessels, NAO Thunder and NAO Guardian (design type PX121), and the IMR vessel Seven Viking (design type SX148).
+The trips lasted one day, four days, and six days, respectively.
 All vessels operate in the Norwegian sector of the North Sea.

-In Ulstein Group, we are designing offshore vessels, we are building the vessels, and we also have interests in ship investments.
+At Ulstein Group, we design and build offshore vessels.
+We also have interests in ship investments.
 The ship designers can watch their designs being constructed outside their office windows.
 However, they seldom get a chance to be on board the vessels when in operation.
-When on board, they'll get feedback directly from crews as well as making their own experiences.
+When on board, they'll get feedback directly from crews and make their own experiences.

 "The weather was quite bad, but the vessel coped splendidly - as did we," comments Torgrim Driveklepp, senior designer hydrodynamics, who spent six days on the 'Seven Viking'.

-"The experience gained is of incredible value to us in the further development of our designs and solutions.
-Now is time to make our well-reputed offshore vessels even better."
+"The experience gained is of incredible value to us in further developing our designs and solutions.
+Now is the time to make our well-reputed offshore vessels even better."

 Latest news